asalber/asalber.github.io/office/excel/manual/formulas.md

 ### COUNT function
 The `COUNT` function counts the number of cells with numbers in a range.
-Its syntax is `COUNT(range1,range2,...)` where *range1,range2*, etc. are the cell ranges to count.
+Its syntax is `COUNT(value1,value2,...)` where *value1, value2*, etc. are the values or cell ranges to count.

 **Example** The animation below shows how to calculate the number of subjects grades for every student in a course.